BrentPease1/second-life/content/sounds/hero_end.md

 ---
 **Discover Biodiversity Through Sound**

-Join us and other volunteers as we deploy sound recorders across Midwest USA to study changes in biodiversity over time.
+Sounds of Nature was a participatory science project studying changes in biodiversity in Midwestern USA.

 </br>

-**Sign up for our [newsletter](https://peaselab.com/sounds-newsletter/) to stay in the loop.**
+**Still interested in our work?
+Sign up for our [newsletter](https://peaselab.com/sounds-newsletter/) to stay in the loop.**